 - Any word in any dictionary (including foreign language dictionaries), or any prefix, suffix, etc. of such a word.

 - Any concatenation of two or more such words.

 - Any personal information.
-For example: social insurance number, names of relatives, friends, significant others.
+For example, your social insurance number, names of relatives, friends, significant others.

-- Any password that someone has suggested to you or that you've seen written down.
+- Don't use repeate passwords, suggested passwords or other passwords that you've seen written down.

 - Any sequence of adjacent keys on the keyboard.
 For example, "Qwerty".

 Tips for Creating a Secured Password:

 - Contain a mix of upper-case and lower-case letters.

 - Note that colon (:) semicolon (;) asterisk (*) and plus (+) cannot be used.